The impact of the COVID-19 pandemic on scientific research in the life sciences

-with Massimo Riccaboni and Luca VerginerarXiv PDF Bibtex
+with Massimo Riccaboni and Luca VerginerDOI Link PDF Bibtex

 The COVID-19 outbreak has posed an unprecedented challenge to humanity and science.
 On the one side, public and private incentives have been put in place to promptly allocate resources toward research areas strictly related to the COVID-19 emergency.
-But on the flip side, research in many fields not directly related to the pandemic has lagged behind.
-In this paper, we assess the impact of COVID-19 on world scientific production in the life sciences.
-We investigate how the usage of medical subject headings (MeSH) has changed following the outbreak.
-We estimate through a difference-in-differences approach the impact of COVID-19 on scientific production through PubMed.
-We find that COVID-related research topics have risen to prominence, displaced clinical publications, diverted funds away from research areas not directly related to COVID-19 and that the number of publications on clinical trials in unrelated fields has contracted.
-Our results call for urgent targeted policy interventions to reactivate biomedical research in areas that have been neglected by the COVID-19 emergency.
+However, research in many fields not directly related to the pandemic has been displaced.
+In this paper, we assess the impact of COVID-19 on world scientific production in the life sciences and find indications that the usage of medical subject headings (MeSH) has changed following the outbreak.
+We estimate through a difference-in-differences approach the impact of the start of the COVID-19 pandemic on scientific production using the PubMed database (3.6 Million research papers).
+We find that COVID-19-related MeSH terms have experienced a 6.5 fold increase in output on average, while publications on unrelated MeSH terms dropped by 10 to 12%.
+The publication weighted impact has an even more pronounced negative effect (-16% to -19%).
+Moreover, COVID-19 has displaced clinical trial publications (-24%) and diverted grants from research areas not closely related to COVID-19.
+Note that since COVID-19 publications may have been fast-tracked, the sudden surge in COVID-19 publications might be driven by editorial policy.